-Two years later, did the Chiefs or the Seahawks get the better of the Frank Clark trade?
+Two years later, did the Seahawks or the Chiefs win the Frank Clark trade?

 What Seattle got

-Seattle received two things in return for dealing Clark — pretty massive salary cap savings and flexibility and, ultimately, three extra draft picks.
+Seattle received two things in return for dealing Clark — pretty massive salary cap savings and flexibility and, ultimately, three extra draft choices.

-First, the picks.
+First, the choices.

 Seattle got three players directly in return for Clark — defensive end L.J.
-Collier in 2019 and then, by trading the second-rounder it got from KC in 2020 for two other picks, guard Damien Lewis and end Alton Robinson.
+Collier in 2019 and then, by trading the second-rounder it got from Kansas City in 2020 for two other picks, guard Damien Lewis and end Alton Robinson.

 Collier hasn’t yet quite met expectations for a player taken 29th overall, but took a big step forward in 2020.
 Lewis was Seattle’s best rookie in 2020 as a full-time starter at left guard, while Robinson showed promise.